AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-project.md

 ## Considerations about sharing projects

-In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 * By default, the creator of a project has permissions to manage the project and is also designated as the Project Owner.
 If the project is assigned to another owner, that user also has permissions to manage the project.
 When the project creator (or owner) shares the project with other users, they grant certain permissions to those users to control what they can do as they work on the project.

   However, if a project owner does not have a Planner license, they do not have full access to manage the project.
 Only a user with a Plan license can have permissions to manage a project.
 For more information, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).

 * You can share projects individually, or you can share several of them at a time.
 Sharing projects is identical to sharing other objects.
-For more information about sharing items in Workfront, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+For more information about sharing items in Workfront, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
 * You can grant the following permissions to a project:&nbsp;

    * View